 A twelve-person jury found convicted the singer of sex crimes.

 During closing arguments, prosecution attorney Elizabeth Pozolo described R. Kelly as a “sexual predator” who abused “many girls over many years,” crimes she said the singer’s associates helped “cover up.” “[Robert Kelly] committed horrible crimes against children.
 And he didn’t do it alone,” Pozolo told the court, per the Chicago Sun-Times.
 Focusing specifically on R. Kelly’s alleged relationship with Jane, Pozolo said the singer “took advantage of Jane’s youth” and “forever memorialized” her abuse on video.
 “Who does that?” she asked jurors.
 “Who uses a 14-year-old child to film a video like this?
 This man.
 Robert Kelly.”

 In their closing statements, attorneys for R. Kelly’s co-defendants argued that their clients didn’t definitively know about R. Kelly’s alleged sexual crimes or the content of the tapes they stand accused of concealing.
 Per ABC News, R. Kelly’s lead attorney, Jennifer Bonjean, called for a mistrial twice, arguing that the singer can’t have a fair trial because closing arguments for his co-defendants relied on the presumption that “the world now knows Mr. Kelly is a sex predator.”
 “The presumption of innocence is abolished for him,” said Bonjean, who further argued that the women testifying in the case were doing so in the interest of money and self-protection, calling R. Kelly a “victim of extortion and financial exploitation.”
-A 12-person jury convicted the singer on Wednesday, after a day of deliberation.
+A 12-person jury convicted the singer last September after a day of deliberation.